drobilla/clant/README.md

   - The build directory contains a valid [JSON Compilation Database][] named `compile_commands.json`.

-  - For the auto headers feature:

-    - C sources have extension `.c`, C headers have extension `.h`.

-    - C++ sources have extension `.cpp` or `.cc`, C++ headers have extension `.hpp`, `.hh`, or `.ipp`.

-  - For checking extra headers:

-    - Headers can be "compiled" by including every `-I` given to every compile command, so there are no conflicting header names.

 Feel free to submit a patch if any of these are problematic for you.